-Second, for virtually all majors in the department on or not on scholarship, there is ongoing job opportunities to grade papers or teach recitation classes.
-Hourly wages are paid by the department.
+Second, for virtually all majors in the department whether on a scholarship or not, there are ongoing job opportunities to grade papers or lead recitation sections.
+Hourly wages for graders are paid by the department.
 A normal workload for grading is approximately 5-10 hours per week.

-More information on employment opportunites and applications can be found at: https://math.usu.edu/undergraduate/jobs/.
+More information on employment opportunities and applications can be found at: https://math.usu.edu/undergraduate/jobs/.